 For now, we strongly recommend that users without admin rights never sign out of Creative Cloud if they receive an error message, as fonts will disappear and applications will become disabled.
 Users should just close the Creative Cloud app and relaunch it.

 If you are experiencing activation issues, where you're stuck in a trial version, this may be because of a previously installed Adobe package or there's some other software issue with your computer.
+You may have also hit the device limit for your account (max of 2 devices).

 Mac & PC